kennyek/kennyek.github.io/README.md

 ## TODO

-* [ ] Fix selected applications should display on top
 * [ ] Fix multiple applications having same icon (private/school projects)
 * [ ] Add ability to see application name rather than just icon
 * [ ] Change style of text and lists in AppWindow